cidme/CIDME/README.md

 <a name="audience"/></a>
 ## Intended audience
-CIDME is not meant for use by non-developer end-users.
+CIDME is currently meant for use by software developers.
 CIDME is not an app, nor a program.
 CIDME is for use by other software developers / projects and is meant to be built upon.
-Many software projects, from the smallest batch scripts to the largest enterprise implementations, need a way to store information about various entities (people, organizations, places, and things).
-CIDME is an attempt to standardize how this is done, creating a re-usable means to do so, allowing other software developers / projects to save time in not having to re-create this functionality while also allowing for a means for sharing this information in a standardized manner.

 [*Back to TOC*](#toc)